 Women’s College Hospital Foundation extends its deepest gratitude to Brianna, Kirby and the entire Silverberg-Varcoe family for their incredible courage, and for choosing to honour Krista’s memory by helping to save the lives of generations of women.

-To learn more about Women’s College Research Institute’s hereditary cancers research team, please click here.
-To join Brianna in supporting this life-saving work, please click here and select “Breast Cancer Research” from the designation drop-down menu.
+Learn more about Women's College Research Institute's hereditary cancers research team.
+To join Brianna in supporting this life-saving work, select "Breast Cancer Research" from the designation drop-down menu.

-If you are interested in hosting your own community fundraiser in support of Women’s College Hospital, please click here or contact Kat Biondi at firstname.lastname@example.org or 416-323-6323 ext.
-2339.
+If you are interested in hosting your own community fundraiser in support of Women’s College Hospital, contact Randi MacQueen at email@example.com or 416-323-6323 ext.
+5985.